cdoom64hunter/eduke32-amcfork-legacy/README.md

    * Tueidj

 # Build Instructions:
-64-bit Windows binaries of this fork are included directly with the download for the AMC TC 3.6.
+Precompiled 64-bit Windows binaries of this fork are included directly with the download for the AMC TC 3.6, and can also be found in the ```windows-binaries``` subfolder of this repository.

 If you are running on a different architecture/OS, or need to build the binaries yourself for other reasons, install the required dependencies on your system, and then run the makefile in the ./eduke32-amcfork directory.